sserunkuumaibrahim/alx-low_level_programming/0x00-hello_world/README.md

-Programming is like building a multilingual puzzle
+a C program that prints exactly with proper grammar, but the outcome is a piece of art